birgitte moos chalcraft

 The paintings become a metaphor for how sugar fragments human mental fluctuations.
 Sugar, in different forms from refined white sugar to artificial sweeteners, is as addictive as alcohol, cigarettes, and drugs.
 The addiction is very real!
 Research indicates that sugar may be similar to morphine and heroin in its ability to increase opioids in our brain that produce pleasure.

 At first, one gets an initial 'sugar high' as the sugar queues serotonin.
 The beginning of the infamous 'sugar crash' which causes one to crave even more sugar.

 The food industry understands the power of sweetness and consumerism rooted in addiction.
 Sugar is one of the major dietary components.
 Corporate powerhouse companies execute an insidious sweetening of foods.
 The food companies give highly refined sugars aliases, and artificial sweeteners seem like a cure for addiction, but they are just another drug!

 A range of health problems is caused by both chemical sweeteners and highly refined sugar.
 It can cause hormonal imbalances, 180 degrees vision flips, diabetes, and cancer.

 In 2005 WHO warned that deaths from diabetes may increase by 80% in 2015.
 Sugar can influence central nervous system activity and affects attention span and memory.
-It creates behavioural changes such as mood swings, depression and hyperactivity.
+It creates behavioral changes such as mood swings, depression, and hyperactivity.

 Sugar is what's gone wrong with the diet of industrialized nations: a diet gone mad!